yandex-cloud/docs/en/vpc/pricing.md

 Filtered traffic is incoming traffic that the DDoS Protection filtering system passes to the user's cloud resources.
 Only filtered traffic is charged.

-For example, a user's VM was subject to a typical 10 Gbit/s DDoS attack generating 75 GB of incoming traffic.
+For example, a user's VM was subject to a typical 10 Gbps DDoS attack generating 75 GB of incoming traffic.
 During the attack, the user downloaded 2 GB of filtered files from the internet to the VM.
-When the attack ended, the user downloaded another 2 GB of filtered files.
+When the attack ended, the user downloaded another 2 GB of useful files.

 In this case, only 4 GB of filtered traffic are charged: 2 GB that DDoS Protection passed to cloud resources during the attack, and 2 GB downloaded after the attack.
 Malicious traffic is filtered out and not charged.